 Always read labels carefully, either the number or the name will be written.
-If it’s a name, you do not recognise do not buy it.
+If it’s a name and you don’t recognise, don’t buy it.

-In the UK, the following additives must carry a warning as they can cause adverse effect on activity and attention in children.
-These are:
+In the UK, the following additives must carry a warning as they can cause an adverse effect on activity and attention in children:

-E251 Sodium Nitrate: Used in processed meat such as bacon, sausages, and ham.
+- E251 Sodium Nitrate.
+Common in processed meat such as bacon, sausages, and ham.

 All of these can be linked to adverse effects, in particular, to asthma and other allergies.

 Other approved additives which cause health concerns include: